AI-Origo/aio-website/_pages/index.md

 </div>

 <div class="team-stats">
-  <p>Our team of <strong>14 specialists</strong> brings together AI engineers, machine learning specialists, software developers, data scientists, and project managers.
+  <p>Our team of <strong>14 specialists</strong> brings together AI engineers, machine learning specialists, software developers, data scientists and project managers.
 With direct an dimmediate access to over <strong>40 additional engineers</strong> through our network, we combine cutting-edge AI expertise with deep industry knowledge to deliver transformative solutions.
 We have the bandwidth you need.</p>
 </div>